-If you will continue to represent yourself in this matter, or are represented by a non-attorney, the Commission encourages you to contact Staff Attorney Mary Schwarzer, in writing or by telephone at 603) 271-2431 with any questions about the Commission's practice and procedure.
-In addition, as documents you file as exhibits may contain private or other confidential information, you must follow the simplified procedure outlined in the attached "DE 18-148 Procedure for Complainant's Filing of Allegedly Confidential Documents or Information" to identify any information claimed to be private or otherwise confidential.
+If you will continue to represent yourself in this matter, or are represented by a non-attorney, the Commission encourages you to contact Staff Attorney Mary Schwarzer, in writing, or by telephone at 603 271-2431 with any questions about the Commission's practice and procedure.
+In addition, as documents you file as exhibits may contain private or other confidential information, you must follow the simplified procedures outlined in the attached "DE 18-148 Procedure for Complainant's Filing of Allegedly Confidential Documents or Information" to identify any information claimed to be private or otherwise confidential.

-To the extent that any of the above is inconsistent with the Commission's rules of practice and procedure, the Commission has determined that a waiver of the applicable rule or rules serves the public interest and will be conducive to, rather than disruptive of, the orderly proceedings of the Commission.
+To the extent that any of the above is inconsistent with the Commission's Rules of Practice and Procedure, the Commission has determined that a waiver of the applicable rule or rules serves the public interest and will be conducive to, rather than disruptive of, the orderly proceedings of the Commission.
 See Puc 201.05.
+You have previously been provided with a paper copy of the Commission's Rules of Practice and Procedure, N.H.
+Code Admin.
+Rules Chapter Puc 200.
+If you wish to be provided with another paper copy of those rules, please contact Attorney Schwarzer and she will mail them to your address of record.